 Maryland schools rank high in national comparisons, but close to the bottom in terms of equity–an unacceptable achievement gap persists and every child does not receive the same opportunity to thrive.
 Lorig will fight for a high quality education for every student in Maryland by investing in education to end the achievement gap.
 Maryland must close corporate tax loopholes and direct these funds to school construction, increasing teacher recruitment and retention, universal pre-kindergarten programs, developing community schools, increasing diversity among teachers and leadership, and providing rigorous academic opportunities for all students throughout their academic careers.
 Maryland schools must shift toward greater use of restorative practices and conflict resolution to resolve underlying issues.
 In this way, we hold students accountable in school, rather than implement exclusionary discipline policies that fuel the school to prison pipeline.
 We must also provide tuition-free higher education for low and middle-income families.

 The crisis of climate change demands that we decrease the use of carbon based energy sources as quickly as possible.
-Lorig believes in expanding renewable energy produced and used in Maryland.
+Lorig believes in expanding renewable energy produced in Maryland to 100% of the energy used in Maryland.
 Renewable energy will create jobs, keep our air and water clean and give us more local control over those energy sources.
 Community solar, solar co-ops, bulk purchase and building offshore wind are means of expanding access to fossil-free electricity to all.
 Maryland must work toward a carbon tax and dividend, where electricity producers using coal and gas pay a fee per ton of carbon, and consumers get a dividend to help pay for higher priced electricity.
 In this way, lower income residents would get higher dividends, to ensure that they are not adversely impacted.

 With anti-environmental zealots in power at the federal level, it is more important than ever than Maryland take steps to protect the environment and address the climate crisis.
 Lorig will fight to protect Maryland’s environment and address the causes and impacts of climate change.
 Our state must advance policies that restore and preserve a healthy Chesapeake Bay ecosystem.
 Reducing run-off from our neighborhoods, commercial areas, and farms is vital.
 Maryland also needs to expand our recycling and compost programs.
 Policies that encourage reducing, reusing and recycling are our future.
 Additionally, Maryland must promote policies that encourage smart growth, so that our communities are pedestrian and bike friendly and people have access to public transportation.
 Finally, in encouraging the creation of an electric vehicle friendly infrastructure, our state will speed the transition away from carbon based energy sources.